Baking a pie? Go ahead and vent.

-No, that's not an invitation to let loose kitchen rage, but rather, a recommendation to cut those seemingly insignificant holes or slits in the top crusts of a double-crust pie.
+No, that's not an invitation to let loose kitchen rage, but rather, a recommendation to cut those seemingly insignificant holes or slits in the top crust of a double-crust pie.
 They might seem merely decorative, but they actually serve a critical purpose.

-Pie vents open the top layer of a double-crust pie to allow the steam produced by the filling during baking to escape.
-Obviously, you don't have to worry about them if you're baking a single crust pie or an unbaked pie like a cream or chiffon pie.
+Pie vents open the top layer of a double-crust pie to allow the steam produced when the pie bakes to escape.
+Obviously, you don't have to worry about them if you're baking a single crust pie or making an unbaked pie such as a cream or chiffon pie.

-Ideally, pie dough is a delicate, almost crumbly pastry that just barely holds together.
+The perfect pie dough should be a delicate, almost crumbly pastry that just barely holds together.
 It's not particularly elastic, like pizza dough or bread dough.
-If you try to stretch a piece of pie dough, it'll break.
+If you stretch a piece of pie dough, it should break.

-Remember, too, that steam isn't merely a pressurized gas, it's superheated water vapor.
-Thus, it will not only cause structural damage, but that excess liquid will also make the top crust soggy while causing the filling to turn out more on the soupy side.
+Remember, too, that steam isn't merely a pressurized gas, it's super-heated water vapor.
+Thus, it can cause not only structural damage, but the excess liquid turns the top crust soggy while causing the filling to get soupy.

-"Pie gap" happens when you bake a pie with a filling like apples, where, because they shrink so much during baking, you have to start with a veritable mound of uncooked apples.
-With no pie vent, the apples shrink down, but the crust retains its original shape, producing a wide gap between the crust and the filling.
+"Pie gap" happens when you bake a pie with a filling such as apples, which shrink substantially when you cook them.
+To fill the pie, you have to start with a hefty mound of uncooked apples.
+Without pie vents, the apples shrink, but the crust retains its original shape, producing a wide gap filled with air between the crust and the filling.
 The top crust collapses when you cut into the pie.
 Venting lets the crust settle as the apples shrink, preventing "pie gap."

-Fortunately, it's easy to create vents in pies.
-The simplest way is to use a sharp knife to cut slits in the top crust.
-Four or five (2-inch) slits, arranged circularly, radiating from the center toward the edges, should be plenty.
+The simplest way to add vents to a top crust is by cutting slits in it with a sharp knife.
+Four or five 2-inch slits, arranged circularly, radiating from the center toward the edges, should be plenty.
 You can use your finger to widen the slits slightly.

 If you're more ambitious, use pastry cutters to cut decorative or geometric shapes—stars, hearts, flowers, diamonds, and so on—into the top crust before draping it over the pie.
 If you do this, you can arrange the cut-out pieces of dough attractively on top of the crust, affixing them with egg-wash.